How to make money as an artist

 One formula: ‘work well, be different’

 What is the most lucrative business?
 Probably illegal business.
 Imagine, instead of an artist, you are a top-gun out-of-town killer.
 What do you need to work well?
 You need killer skills.
 You need to be well informed and briefed.
-You need to be patient waiting for your target to appear, to have the abilities to executing the plan, to be at the right place at the right time.
+You need to be patient waiting for your target to appear, to have the abilities to execute the plan, to be at the right place at the right time.

 Now transfer these skills into an artist